jastr945/small_Golang_app/README.md

-# small_Golang_app
+# A Small Golang App

-A small Go app created with the help of the official tutorial
+This is a small app written in Goland with the help of the official tutorial http://golang.org/.